interledger/paymentpointers.org/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+You can substitute the `npm` commands with whatever package manager of your choice uses.

 ## 👀 Want to learn more?